-Pass the test that is known as “the test you cannot revise for” – well you can!
+The LNAT is commonly referred to as “the test you cannot revise for” – well you can!
 Our LNAT Mock Test guide provides you with 2 full LNAT mock exams that will allow you to familiarise yourself with the LNAT and allow you to take the questions which you may face in your real assessment.

 Every question in this workbook contains a detailed breakdown so you can fully prepare for your LNAT.

 WHAT IS THE LNAT?

 The Law National Admissions Test (LNAT) is an extremely tough assessment, which helps universities to determine the candidates who are the best fit for their law programme.

 The LNAT is really difficult to revise for, because it requires the candidate to have an in-depth understanding of various sociological issues.
 The questions are designed to test you on skill which you’ll need to work within the legal sector.
 This means that the LNAT is not a test of a candidate’s knowledge, but of their aptitude and skill.

 There are two different sections to the LNAT examination:

 The first stage of the LNAT is the multiple choice section.
 This is computer based, and will require candidates to answer 42 questions based on 12 passages.
 The passages will contain 3 or 4 questions, with 4 options to choose from each question.
 The test will take 1 hour and 35 minutes to complete.